saona-raimundo/preexplorer/README.md

 Rust is meant for computations and plotting is usually an iterative process, done best in tools like [gnuplot](http://www.gnuplot.info/).
 That is way we separate both steps: compute in Rust, save the data, find the best plot with [gnuplot](http://www.gnuplot.info/).

+# Purpose

+TO DOCUMENT

+# Examples

+For more, see the folder [examples](https://github.com/rasa200/preexplorer/tree/master/examples).

 # Installation

 - Download and [install gnuplot](http://www.gnuplot.info/download.html), a command line engine for plotting.
 (Note that the gnuplot project has nothing to do with GNU).
 - Add ``preexplorer = "0.1"`` to your ``Cargo.toml`` file under ``[dependencies]``.
-- I suggest to simply go with ``use preexplorer::prelude::*;`` in your binary, and then use the short-name ``pre::...`` .
+- I suggest to simply go with ``use preexplorer::prelude::*;`` in your binary, and then use the short-name ``pre::...`` and the ``preexplore`` method directly in iterators and tuple of iterators.

 # To do

+- Rethink the distribution so that it integrates one
+- Use [std](https://doc.rust-lang.org/std/index.html)::[path](https://doc.rust-lang.org/std/path/index.html)::[PathBuf](https://doc.rust-lang.org/std/path/struct.PathBuf.html) for the path of files
 - Interoperability
-  - Implement Eq trait in all structs
+  - In basic struct
+    - Add method
       - to_comparison
+        - self.into()
+    - Implement own trait
+      - Sequence: Configurable + Plotable + Saveable
-    - In all basic structures
+  - In comparison
-    - Is this part of the trait?
+    - Change name to "add an s"
+    - Implement
-    - type: Comparison?
+      - From<basic>
-- Duplicate methods, for easier use
-  - labelx and xlabel
+      - crate::traits::Comparison
+- Why processes must be the same structs to be compared?
+  - Can comparisons not simply have basic traits as objects?
-- Warning: Windows only, beacuse of extensions in file name.
+- Warning: Windows only, because of extensions in file name.
 Help wanted.
 - More settings
   - Extensible Configuration struct
     - through a HashMap
-  - rangex, and xrange
-  - rangey, and yrange
   - set or unset
     - palette
     - tics